ceejatec/gerrit-gha/docker-stack/README.md

 Ensure Docker is running, and run `docker swarm init` to enable Swarm mode.

+## Setting up hostnames

+The Gerrit instance assumes it is available at the DNS name `review.local`, and the stack's Traefik configuration assumes the same.
+You will have to add this to your `/etc/hosts` or similar, resolving to `127.0.0.1`.

+In theory we should be able to use `review.localhost` here, which will be automatically resolved to the loopback IP (at least it is on hosts using systemd-resolved for name resolution, and likely elsewhere).
+However systemd-resolved actually resolves this to `[::1]` as well as `127.0.0.1`, and clients like Chrome and `curl` tend to prefer the IPv6 name.
+Unfortunately Docker's support for IPv6 is spotty at best, and Docker Swarm's support appears effectively non-existent.
+So, `/etc/hosts` hacks will have to do.

 ## Setting up the Gerrit instance

 Initializing the Gerrit config requires some manual intervention.
 First,